|OLG and DCRT

 What is the available funding?

 Monies for the LWCF are allocated through the Federal budget and then apportioned to individual states and U.S. territories through the National Park Service.
 LWCF and RTP is a matching fund reimbursement program.
 Accordingly, grant recipients must pay 100% of the cost of an item before submitting requests for reimbursement.
-LWCF provides for a 50/50 match less a small administrative fee.
+LWCF provides for a 50/50 match.

 These programs encourage donation of private funds, materials, right-of-way, and services at fair market value to be counted toward the match.
 However, donations of existing State or local government right-of-way cannot be credited toward the local match.